MantissaMr/climate-data-pipeline/README.md

 ## dbt Documentation site
 I hosted the dbt documentation site for this project on GitHub pages.
-Wanna explore details about the dbt project structure, the lineage graph, tests, sources, the very soul of the staging models, etc? [hypertexting-as-soon-as-i-host-it.tld].
+Wanna explore details about the dbt project structure, the lineage graph, tests, sources, the very soul of the staging models, etc?
+Please be my guest.
+I insist: [dbt docs](https://mantissamr.github.io/climate-trace-dbt-docs/index.html).

 ## Walkthrough
 While working on this project, it evolved.
 Quite a bit, actually.
 I took some notes.
 If you're curious about the process, explore the [YouTube playlist](https://youtube.com/playlist?list=PLbU2HxrUQWkeoQR7DoyaQOizyDFbxf4z9&si=2got0FXO9NA8M22O)) where I share insights, challenges, and a bit of my setup — all sprinkled with some slighty-forced humor that'll either make you uncomfortable or leave you cackling.. because why not?